Steve Lamacq

 Stephen Paul Lamacq (born 16 October 1964), sometimes known by his nickname Lammo (given to him by John Peel), is an English disc jockey, currently working with BBC Radio 6 Music.

 Lamacq was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to broadcasting and to music venues.

 Early life

 Lamacq was born in Bournemouth, and first lived in Ferndown.
-He and his family later moved to the Essex village of Colne Engaine and attended The Ramsey Academy from 1976, which had been formed the previous year from two grammar schools.
+He and his family later moved to the Essex village Colne Engaine and, from 1976, attended The Ramsey Academy, which had been formed the previous year from two grammar schools.

 Early career

 Lamacq cites Orchestral Manoeuvres in the Dark's "wonderful" 1979 single "Electricity" as his inspiration to become a disc jockey, noting that he wanted to afford air time to similar, "curious" music.
 Prior to launching this career, he studied journalism at Harlow College, Essex, and worked as a junior reporter at the West Essex Gazette.
 In similar fashion to other music journalists who started fanzines during their teenage years, Lamacq started one called A Pack of Lies.

 During his time at NME he began DJing on the pirate radio station Q102, which would become XFM.
 He formed a record label in 1992 with Alan James and Tony Smith, called Deceptive Records.
 The majority of the label's releases shared a punk-pop sensibility, with Elastica being their most successful signing, before the label eventually folded in 2001.

 Between 1995 and 1997, Lamacq occasionally presented Top of the Pops on BBC One with fellow Radio 1 DJ Jo Whiley.

 In a 1996 Peel session by Mogwai, the fourth item on the track listing is '"Mogwai Salute The Brilliance Of Steve Lamacq".

 Lamacq is a fan of Colchester United.
 He visited their training ground for his 50th birthday where he trained as a goalkeeper, has written an autobiography, entitled Going Deaf for a Living and has also acted as a compere on the main stage at the Reading Festival on several occasions.